hbctraining/Training-modules/Rmarkdown/lesson1.md

 As RMarkdown grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using `knitr` to generate a report summary is becoming common practice.

+Before we learn more about how to create a report, let's [take a look at a report]() and [the Rmarkdown file]() it was generated from.

 ### Text

+The text in the

 ### Code chunks